hBilal-Zia/libaas_app/README.md

 ![33](https://github.com/user-attachments/assets/ad194768-7c3b-4eea-987d-1381d76f2124)

 •Brief OverView:
 This repository implements a comprehensive outfit recommendation system that integrates a Flutter frontend with a Flask backend.
-The system uses the ResNet50 model to classify images of clothing items and recommends outfits based on the user's preferences, wardrobe, and current weather.
+The system uses the ResNet50 model to classify images of clothing items and recommends outfits based on the user's preferences, wardrobe, and current weather

-<h1>Frontend (Flutter) </h1>:
+Frontend (Flutter):
 •	Built using Flutter and Dart
 •	Uses the GetX package for state management
 •	Features: